collocations.org

 get (yourself) into, run into

-The firm soon ran into financial trouble.
+The company soon ran into financial trouble.

-keep out of, stay out of | pour out
+keep out of, stay out of

 cause, lead to

-The printer''s causing trouble again.
+The printer's causing trouble again.

-avoid | forget, put behind you
+forget, leave behind, put behind you

 He put his past troubles behind him and built up a successful new career.

-TROUBLE + VERB
+trouble + VERB

 come

-Trouble often comes when you''re least expecting it.
+Trouble often comes when you're least expecting it.

-in ~
+in trouble

-~ for
+trouble for

 He got into trouble for not doing his homework.

-~ with
+trouble with

-I''ve had endless trouble with my car. | He is in trouble with the law again.
+He is in trouble with the law again.

 PHRASES

-a cause/source of trouble, a history of … trouble
+a history of … trouble

 She has a history of back trouble.